VoronDesign/VoronUsers/firmware_configurations/klipper/IamPerrine/README.md

 Included is a custom ADC Table for the Slice Thermistor.

-Fade Config has newer filament swap macros, doesn't have a lot of testing yet.
+Fade Config has Safe_Z_Home and has newer filament swap macros.
+Confirmed works with Prusa Slicer Color Swaps.

 Pancake has my default filament runout macros.
 Doesn't work with Prusa Slicer Color Swaps.